trapexit/mergerfs/README.md

 * cache.files=libfuse: follow traditional libfuse `direct_io`,
   `kernel_cache`, and `auto_cache` arguments.
 * cache.files=per-process: Enable page caching (equivalent to `cache.files=partial`)
-  only for processes which 'comm' name matches one of the values defined in `cache.files.process-names`.
+  only for processes whose 'comm' name matches one of the values defined in `cache.files.process-names`.
 If the name does not match the file open is equivalent to `cache.files=off`.